connorcrowe/connorcrowe/README.md

 # 🌎 Data Background, Product Focus, Geospatial Passion
-Hi, I'm Connor--- a data-driven product manager with a background in Computer Engineering and a passion for machine learning, geospatial analysis, and urban planning.
-I've built products in startups and mid-sized organisations in deep tech, health-tech and education-tech.
+Hi, I'm Connor--- a data-driven product manager with a background in computer engineering & data science and a passion for geospatial problems.
+I've built products in deep tech, health-tech and education-tech.

-I am on a journey to transition into the geospatial industry to leverage my skills towards the problems that I'm most personally passionate about - *climate change, urbanism, & transportation planning*.
+I am on a journey to transition into the geospatial industry to leverage my skills towards the problems that I'm most personally passionate about - *climate change, urban planning, & transportation planning*.

 ## Featured Projects
 ### ✈️ Land Use Land Cover Neural Network Classification from Aerial Data